Scaling and HA

 On the Scaling tab, toggle Enable HA.
 We:

-- Wire the edge so traffic fails over automatically if the primary region goes dark.
+- Wire the edge so traffic fails over automatically if the primary set goes unhealthy.

-The warm-standby plan is configurable separately — you can run a cheaper plan on the standby if its only job is to absorb traffic during a primary outage.
+The warm-standby plan is configurable separately, so you can run a cheaper plan on the standby if its only job is to absorb traffic during an outage.
 Standby replicas are billed at the normal hourly rate while they're running; pausing the slot stops billing but takes longer to fail over.

 Failover is automatic.
 You don't need to flip a switch.